Shading Pie

 It allows you to toggle all kinds of shading (viewport and object based) and overlay settings, without having to search for them in menus at the border of the view port, or in the properties panel.

 Furthermore it facilitates quick shading type switching.
-Of note here, is that the pie supports overlay toggling per shading type, which means you can have overlays enabled for Solid shading, and have them automatically disable, when switching to Material shading for instance.
+Of note here, is that the pie supports overlay toggling per shading type, which means you can have overlays enabled for Solid shading, and have them automatically disabled, when switching to Material shading for instance.

 PieShadingSolid shading pie in solid shading, with overlays enabled